 Campaign finance is the requirement for all individuals or entities who establish political committees to report contributions and expenditures under the North Carolina Campaign Reporting Act.

 North Carolina residents appointed as treasurers of political committees are required to receive training within three months of appointment and once every four years thereafter.
-The State Board of Elections provides opportunities to take the mandatory compliance training online, in person at designated times in Raleigh, or at hosted regional training’s held at various locations during the year.
-The next regional training in New Hanover County will be held in August 2017.
+The State Board of Elections provides opportunities to take the mandatory compliance training online, in person at designated times in Raleigh, or at hosted regional trainings held at various locations during the year.
 To sign up for training, click here and follow the instructions provided.
 You are also encouraged to take the New Treasurer Course and Software training.

 All committees organizing over the $1,000 threshold are required to file campaign finance reports per the reporting schedule.
 Political Action and Referendum Committees are also subject to campaign finance laws and reporting.

 Click here to access committee packets for new candidates.

 As you begin the process of campaign finance reporting, you may have questions that require simple clarification or a more detailed response.
 The answers to most procedural questions can be found in documentation and instructions that are accessible by clicking on the following links:

 If you still have questions, after referring to the resources above, please contact the Elections Compliance Specialist by clicking the link below.